uw-farlab/uw-docker/README.md

 This allows distribution of an echotools and GUTILS container for data processing.

-NOTE: UW maintains private versions of echotools and GUTILS due until
+NOTE: UW maintains private versions of echotools and GUTILS until
       IP issues are appropriately managed.

 Prepare echotools.zip and gutils.zip from respective repositories and